 Born and growing up near the Catskills, Arthur lived most of his life in the Empire State — on its Southern Tier along the Pennsylvania border, in the North Country near the Adirondacks and in western New York’s Cattaragus County.

-He returned from the war to a state with a long history of anti-slavery activism, where an extensive Underground Railroad network had moved escaped slaves to freedom — a state that provided more Union Army troops than any other and which, at war’s end, was poised for a new wave of social and economic development.
+He returned from the war to a state with a long history of anti-slavery activism, where an extensive Underground Railroad network had moved formerly enslaved African Americans to freedom — a state that provided more Union Army troops than any other and which, at war’s end, was poised for a new wave of social and economic development.

 And I have returned with him — to explore aspects of Arthur’s history before and after the war, to write about the lives of other ancestors, to trace my forebears’ various paths to and within New York State, and to chronicle their diverse contributions to its social, political, economic and cultural development over the generations.